About USC Gould

 - COURSE DESCRIPTIONS

 Earning a certificate in Entertainment Law in addition to your LLM degree gives you the insights and practical skills to succeed in legal practice relating to film, television, communications, digital media and the internet, copyright and trademark, music, sports, and much more.
 It also offers you a credential that demonstrates your specialized training in this exciting area of the law.

-To earn the certificate, you must take at least 12 units of mandatory and elective courses as outlined below.
-Students must complete at least 8 units of numeric grading within the certificate courses.
-The courses go beyond the doctrinal and policy-oriented offerings in a traditional curriculum to provide you with experiential training that prepares you for practice.
+To earn the certificate, you must take at least 12 units of mandatory and elective courses.
+Sample elective courses are provided below.
+Students must complete at least 8 units of numeric grading within the certificate courses, and should consult with an academic advisor to confirm enrollment in the correct elective courses, as electives may vary by year.

 Our Entertainment Law courses emphasize the importance of acquiring both strong legal skills and familiarity with business concepts.
 The curriculum features a combination of lecture-style and skill-based courses taught principally in a workshop format.
 You also have the option of enrolling in electives through the renowned USC School of Cinematic Arts.